snapplelevi/langston-thresholding/README.md

        Note: this command will install to a default library (first entry in R's `.libPaths()`).
 To move the package installation to a specified location, run the command with:

        `install.packages("./thresholding.tar.gz", type="source", repos=NULL, lib="/your/path/here")`

    4. After R finishes installing the package, the `thresholding.tar.gz` file can be deleted.

+## Using the thresholding package
+Use the `help(package = thresholding)` command to see a list of the package's functions.
+One the package is successfully installed, you can use the following methods to learn more about how to use a specific function in the package.
+1. "?"
+Prefix before function name (example: `?thresholding::analysis`)
+2. "help()" function               (example: `help("analysis", package = "thresholding")`

+These commands would be entered in the R prompt and will open a documentation page inside your R IDE or in a new browser tab.

 **Please contact *lhochste@vols.utk.edu* if you have any trouble with installing the package or if there are any problems experienced while using the package.
 Thank you for trying out the Langston Lab's thresholding code!**